-Apple, the Apple logo, AirPort, AirPort Extreme, Cover Flow, Exposé, FileVault, FireWire, GarageBand, iCal, iChat, iLife, iMovie, iPhoto, iPod, iSight, iTunes, Keynote, Mac, MacBook, Macintosh, Mac OS, MagSafe, Photo Booth, Safari, Spaces, SuperDrive, and Time Machine are trademarks of Apple Inc., registered in the U.S. and other countries.
+Apple, the Apple logo, AirPort, AirPort Extreme, Cover Flow, Exposé, FileVault, FireWire, GarageBand, iCal, iChat, iLife, iMovie, iPhoto, iPod, ISight, iTunes, Keynote, Mac, MacBook, Macintosh, Mac OS, MagSafe, Photo Booth, Safari, Spaces, and SuperDrive are trademarks of Apple Inc., registered in the U.S. and other countries.

-Finder, the FireWire logo, iPhone, iWeb, Multi-Touch, and Spotlight are trademarks of Apple Inc.
+Apple Inc., registered in the U.S. and other countries.
+Finder, the FireWire logo, iPhone, iWeb, Multi-Touch, Spotlight, and Time Machine are trademarks of

-AppleCare, Apple Store, and iTunes Store are service marks of Apple Inc., registered in the U.S. and other countries.
+AppleCare, Apple Store, and iTunes Store are service marks of Apple Inc., registered in the U.S. and other countries